fiskaltrust/rollout-doc/technical-operations/middleware/network-requirements.md

 :::tip address lookup

-Should you need to determine the IP addresses of these hostnames for your network policies, please use the appropriate tools on your local workstation (e.g. nslookup or dig) or an [online lookup service](https://search.brave.com/search?q=dns+lookup+online).
+Should you need to determine the IP addresses of these hostnames for your network policies, please use the appropriate tools on your local workstation (e.g., nslookup or dig) or an [online lookup service](https://search.brave.com/search?q=dns+lookup+online).

 :::

 :::info inbound connections

 The Middleware does not expect or handle any other inbound connections, apart from the receipt requests sent by your POS Systems.
-So you only need to make sure your POS Systems have access, all other connections can (and should) be restricted.
+So you only need to ensure your POS Systems have access; you can (and should) restrict all other connections.

 :::

 ## Proxy setups

-In case your network requires the use of a proxy for outbound connections, you will need to provide the Middleware with details on how to connect to the proxy (i.e. the proxy address and connection credentials).
+Suppose your network requires a proxy for outbound connections.
+In that case, you will need to provide the Middleware with details on how to connect to the proxy (i.e., the proxy address and connection credentials).

 ### Setting the proxy configuration